bigboards/bigboards-docs/docs/bootstrap.md

 	1. `bb firmware update`

 ## Verify proper functioning of your Hex
-After the initialisation in the previous step, your Hex should be at firmware v1.0 and ready for first operations.
+After the initialisation in the previous step, your Hex should be at the required firmware and fully operational.

-Simply verify your Hex by
+Verify your Hex by

 1. browse to the management console `http://<hex>-n1.local:7000`
 1. check that all your nodes are visible in the dashboard